athrunsun/athrunsun/README.md

 - Crazy fan of voice actor/actress (or character voice, or CV for short, or 声优 in Chinese).

 #### Other facts about me
+- Blue is my favorite color.
+It is the color of the ocean, which looks cold in its apprearance but has a strong power inside.
 - I love cats more than dogs.
 - I prefer 4 spaces as a tab.